- The average cost of car insurance in New Hampshire is $1,265 a year or $105 per month, based on our data analysis.

 For instance, luxury brands like Maserati, BMW, Porsche, and Audi usually have higher insurance costs.
 Cars like Subaru, Hyundai, Honda and Mazda are often cheaper to insure.

-Find out how much car insurance costs for your car make and model in New Hampshire.
+Find out how much you’ll pay for car insurance for your vehicle make and model in New Hampshire.

 Guide: How to estimate car insurance using our car insurance estimator tool